stoeckley/Eat-Static/README.md

 (defn my-function [{:keys [a b c] :or {a 0 b 0 c 0}
                                   :as my-function-input}] ...)
 ```
-Any symbol inside a vector is an optional argument, and you can assign the same default to many optionals at once. (*optional* here does not mean the same thing as in a language like Swift.)
+Any symbol inside a vector is an optional argument, and you can assign the same default to many optionals at once. (*optional* here is a term used more loosely than is some other languages; it just means, "not required.")

 More and more syntax is saved as argument requirements increase.